-Eurostat is the Statistical Office of the European Union.
+Eurostat is the statistical office of the European Union.
 Its mission is to provide high quality statistics for Europe.
-By harmonising statistics from the European statistical system (ESS) to a single methodology, the statistics are made comparable.
+By harmonising statistics from the European statistical system (ESS) using a single methodology, the statistics are made comparable.
 (More information)

-The ESS is the partnership between the Statistical authority of the Union, which is the Commission (Eurostat), and the national statistical institutes (NSIs) and other national authorities responsible in each Member State for the development, production and dissemination of European statistics.
-This Partnership also includes the EEA and EFTA countries.
+The ESS is the partnership between the statistical authority of the European Union, which is the Commission (Eurostat), and the national statistical institutes (NSIs) and other national authorities responsible in each Member State for the development, production and dissemination of European statistics.
+This partnership also includes the EEA and EFTA countries.
 (More information)

-Eurostat's dissemination policy is characterised by free access to European statistics for all users.
+Eurostat's dissemination policy fosters free access to European statistics for all users.

-It has been put in place on the basis of an impartial distribution of its products and services to users.
-This means that everybody has - in accordance with the European Statistics Code of Practice and its implementation - in principle the same access to its data.
+It has been put in place on the basis of an impartial distribution of its products, tools and services to users.
+This means that everybody has in princinple - in accordance with the European Statistics Code of Practice and its implementation - the same access to Eurostat's data.
 Potential exceptions because of other overriding reasons are clearly stated in Eurostat's 'Impartiality Protocol'.

-Microdata are confidential data which contain information about individual statistical units.
-The current legal framework enables access to anonymised microdata available at Eurostat only for scientific purposes.
+Microdata are confidential data which contain information about individual statistical units, for example individual persons.
+The current legal framework enables access to anonymised microdata available at Eurostat for scientific purposes only.